rektt-dev/rektt-dev/README.md

-# Name:- Pushkara Bhardwaj
+# Name:- Sagnik Adhikari
-# Branch:- Computer science(Artificial Intelligence)
+# Branch:- Computer science(Artificial Intelligence and Machine Learning)
 # Year:-2026
 Learning coding so i can develop solutions to my problems so that eventually i can achieve pure automation